hperrin/svelte-material-ui/packages/common/styles/dom/README.md

 # Keyboard

 The `keyboard` utility provides helper methods for normalizing `KeyboardEvent` keys across browsers.
-It is intended for usage from MDC-internal components.
+It is intended for usage from SMUI-internal components.

 | Method Signature                                     | Description                                                                                                   |
 | ---------------------------------------------------- | ------------------------------------------------------------------------------------------------------------- |